-Abstract.
-Version 5 and following of the widely used interactive programming environment Matlab supports an operator concept.
-This offers the possibility of easy and user-friendly access to interval operations, automatic differentiation and much more.
 For the toolbox INTLAB, entirely written in Matlab, new concepts have been developed for very fast execution of interval operations to be used together with the operator concept in Matlab.
 The new implementation of interval arithmetic is strongly based on the use of BLAS routines.
-Some of the new concepts are presented as well as reasoning for the very good performance.
+The operator concept of Matlab offers the possibility of easy and user-friendly access to interval operations, real and complex interval elementary functions, automatic differentiation, slopes, multiple-precision interval arithmetic and much more.
+Some of the new concepts are presented.
+The paper focusses on implementation and mainly on performance issues.